Infinite Lands Terrain

 Mesh Settings

-• Custom Texture Resolution: Do you wish to have a diferent resolution for the textures?
+- Custom Splat Map Resolution: Do you wish to have a diferent resolution for the textures?